arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/datasheet/datasheet.md

 # Description

-The Arduino® UNO R4 WiFi is the first UNO board to feature a 32-bit microcontroller and an ESP32-S3 Wi-Fi module (ESP32-S3-MINI-1-N8).
-It features a RA4M1 series microcontroller from Renesas (R7FA4M1AB3CFM#AA0), based on a 48MHz Arm® Cortex®-M4 microprocessor.
-The UNO R4's memory is larger than its predecessors, with 256 kB flash, 32 kB SRAM and 8 kB of EEPROM.
+The Arduino® UNO R4 WiFi (from now on referred to as UNO R4 WiFi) is the first UNO board to feature a 32-bit microcontroller and an ESP32-S3 Wi-Fi® module (ESP32-S3-MINI-1-N8).
+It features a RA4M1 series microcontroller from Renesas (R7FA4M1AB3CFM#AA0), based on a 48 MHz Arm® Cortex®-M4 microprocessor.
+The UNO R4 WiFi's memory is larger than its predecessors, with 256 kB flash, 32 kB SRAM and 8 kB of EEPROM.

-The RA4M1's operating voltage is fixed at 5V, whereas the ESP32-S3 module is 3.3V.
-Communication between these two MCUs are performed via a logic level translator (TXB0108DQSR).
+The RA4M1's operating voltage is fixed at 5 V, whereas the ESP32-S3 module is 3.3 V. Communication between these two MCUs are performed via a logic level translator (TXB0108DQSR).

 # Target areas:
 Maker, beginner, education